AICC/CMI-5_Spec_Current/cmi5_spec.md

 ### 8.2.1 Overview
 The LMS MUST include the <strong><em>fetch</em></strong> name/value pair in the launch URL.
 The AU MUST make an HTTP POST to the <strong><em>fetch</em></strong> URL to retrieve an authorization token.
 Note than an HTTP GET is not allowed in order to prevent caching of the request.

 The <strong><em>fetch</em></strong> URL MUST return a JSON structure using a Content-Type of "application/json".
-The structure MUST be an object with the property "auth-token" in the first successful response.
+The structure MUST be an object with the property <code>auth-token</code> in the first successful response.
 An example JSON structure is shown below:
 ```javascript
 {
   "auth-token": "QWxhZGRpbjpvcGVuIHNlc2FtZQ=="
 }
 ```
-The AU MUST place the <strong><em>auth-token</em></strong> in the HTTP header, as defined in <a href='http://tools.ietf.org/html/rfc1945#section-11'>RFC 1945 - 11.1 Basic Authentication Scheme</a>, in all subsequent xAPI communications with the LMS.
+The AU MUST place the <code>auth-token</code> in the HTTP header, as defined in <a href='http://tools.ietf.org/html/rfc1945#section-11'>RFC 1945 - 11.1 Basic Authentication Scheme</a>, in all subsequent xAPI communications with the LMS.
 The authorization token returned by the <strong><em>fetch</em></strong> URL MUST be limited to the duration of the session.

 The AU SHOULD NOT attempt to retrieve the authorization token more than once.
 The <strong><em>fetch</em></strong> URL is a "one-time use" URL and subsequent uses SHOULD generate an error (see Section 8.2.3).